HoomanAshaari/expense-tracker/README.md

 ## TODOs:

 - Add support for timezones

-- Add proper log exporting/collecting capabilities
+- Currently, we are using console logger appender, add a proper log exporting/collecting mechanism

+- Users and security services are getting tested under integration-tests, you can add some unit-tests for user and security related services

 ## Licence